Why Earn Your Advanced Degree at UAlbany?

 PTE Academic: 53

-Applicants can waive the English Language Proficiency requirement if they upload transcripts to the application portal showing they successfully completed at least four full-time semesters within a four-year time frame and maintained at least a B average at a college or university in the United States or a country where English is the official language.
+Applicants can waive the English Language Proficiency requirement if they upload transcripts to the application portal showing they successfully completed at least four full-time semesters within a four-year time frame from time of application and maintained at least a B average at a college or university in the United States or a country from an approved list.
+For questions regarding English Language Proficiency waivers, please email Soha Acosta.

 Note: Waivers are subject to evaluation by the Graduate School and UAlbany reserves the right to request proof of English proficiency on a case by case basis.